caspiankeyes/AISecForge-arXiv-Publication/README.md

 #### 4.6.2 Standards Development Roadmap

-In parallel with the certification program, LLMSecForge will drive the development of formal standards through:
+In parallel with the certification program, AISecForge will drive the development of formal standards through:

 1. **Industry Consortium Participation**: Collaborating with groups like the AI Security Alliance, OWASP, and NIST